 Wolf has a similar promotion, where you save $1,000 instantly.
 Up to $2,500 total when you purchase more appliances.

 In terms of looks, prestige and feel, I prefer the Wolf.
-I give the nod of reliability and performance to Thermador.
+The new updates to the Wolf make it an much more even match than before, but I still give the nod of reliability and performance to Thermador.

 Rick Medeiros has over 6 years of appliances sales experience and is in the appliance sales department at Yale Appliance + Lighting.
 He enjoys travelling, live music and learning to play the guitar.